sjsu-library/unionist/_items/unionist--text-0182.md

 pid: unionist--text-0182
 title: Advertisement for Lydia Maria Child's <em>Appeal</em>
 bibliographicCitation: "<em>The Unionist</em> 1833-12-19"
-bibliographicCitation.republished:
+bibliographicCitationRepublished:
 fullIssueSequenceNumber: 1833-12-19 p.03.28
 creator:
-date.created: '1833-12-19'
+dateCreated: '1833-12-19'
-description: FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that<br>class of Americans called Africans<br>
+description: FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that <br>class of Americans called Africans <br>
 language: English
 publisher: The Unionist
 IsPartOf: